sourcegraph/about/handbook/engineering/security/process.md

 ## Principles

 1. [Goals](https://about.sourcegraph.com/company/goals/guidelines) are something we strive for, whilst tracking and communicating progress.
-2. A work item is a piece of work (e.g., writing code, hiring a new teammate) that makes progress toward achieving a goal.
+2. A work item is a piece of work (e.g., writing code, hiring a new teammate, deploying a new tool) that makes progress toward achieving a goal.
 3. Releases may be made up of N workitems, that may impact Y goals.
 Whilst this is true, we communicate both internally and externally progress towards those goals.
-4. Security by its various nature has public work items ([main repo](https://github.com/sourcegraph/sourcegraph) and private workitems ([security repo](https://github.com/sourcegraph/security-issues/)).
+4. Security by its various nature has constraints on how public it's work can be.
+The Security team are currently trialing Jira for our execution of work - work in Jira is not currently visible, but out [high level plans](goals.md) are still public.
+5. Work items can still be raised by anyone in the ([main repo](https://github.com/sourcegraph/sourcegraph) and private workitems ([security repo](https://github.com/sourcegraph/security-issues/)) can be created in.
 Over time workitems should move from the private repository to the public repository once they can be made public.
 The ideal goal state is the lack of a private security repository.

 ## Process Overview

 ### Planning & Roadmap

-1. We plan iterations and features prior to their execution, in a team planning session.
+1. We plan iterations and features (prior to their execution) in a team planning session.
 2. We set one or more goals for the iteration.
-3. We write RFCs and solicit feedback ideally, prior to the start of an iteration, but especially with forethought in mind.
+3. We write RFCs and solicit feedback (ideally), prior to the start of an iteration, but especially with forethought in mind.
 4. We hold weekly team syncs and [track them here](https://docs.google.com/document/d/1l-JyN-hol2G6YXNqPsJsIgN2z3aZEzOW4-Julu4xthI).
-5. We report on our status and progress weekly in [tracking issues](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3Atracking+label%3Ateam%2Fsecurity), and radiate communication.

 ProductBoard serves as our tool for oversight and higher level planning.